Table of Contents

 When and how can I apply for it?

 As mentioned above, with the CoS and your criminal record certificate(s) you can start the online application process.
 Remember that the validity of the CoS in three months.
 So you will have to apply within that time.

-The online service for applying Tier 2 visa is in GovUK website.
-For your visa, you select Tier 2 (General) in the visa type selection.
+The online service for applying Skilled worker (Tier 2) visa is in GovUK website.
+For your visa, you select Skilled Worker Visa in the visa type selection.
 Please note, there is no health and care visa option, it will be picked up automatically.
-Remember that, for your partner and children, the visa type is PBS Dependent – Partner visa & PBS Dependent – Child visa respectively.
+Remember that, for your partner and children, the visa type is PBS Dependent - Partner visa & PBS Dependent - Child visa respectively.
 And you apply separately in this GovUK Page.

 The online process is quite self-explanatory.
 From the following discussion you will be able to answer the questions in the GovUK website application as well.

 - Register an account with your information in their website as it will save your applications as and when you make it.

 - Apply for myself > Continue (accepting all their terms and conditions), will have you come across more sections to fill, most of which maybe already filled except for your passport number and date of intended travel.